DKW87/ezGrocery/README.md

 An Android app for ez grocery list management!

 What can it do:
-- smooth, clean, minimal GUI with relatively large item cards for ez completion;
+- smooth, clean, minimal GUI with large item cards for ez completion;
 - natively supports dark/light mode;
 - persistent item order and rearrangement;
 - collapse/expand active/completed items;